Review of Ferries

 - RoRo ferries are mainly used in the UK.
 Most of them are ROPAX ships, and larger vessels are advertised as "cruise ferries" having dedicated bar and seating lounges, as well as passenger cabins.

-Cruiseferry is a Ro-Ro passenger vessel that combines a passenger ship with a car ferry ("roll-on / roll-off" / RoRo vessel).
-As all cruise ferries have passenger cabins, restaurants and lounges, many travelers book such ships for multi-day ferry cruises.
-The ferry's itinerary allows port stays of only a few hours, but you can also stay onboard and never leave the ship until disembarkation day.
-However, most passengers book ferries as means of transportation - inside one country or between neighbouring countries.
+Cruise ferry is a Ro-Pax passenger vessel that combines passenger ship with RoRo vessel ("roll-on / roll-off").
+As all cruise ferries have passenger cabins and restaurants, many travellers book them for multi-day "ferry cruises".
+Ferry's itinerary allows port stays of only a few hours, but you can also stay onboard and never leave the ship until disembarkation day.
+However, most passengers book ferries as a means of transportation - inside one country or between neighbouring countries.

-Cruiseferry shipping traffic is mainly concentrated in Northern Europe (Baltic Sea and North Sea), also in the English Channel (between UK and France), Irish Sea, Mediterranean (including between the Italian and French islands, also between Europe and North Africa) and in the North Atlantic (serving Canary Islands, Azores Islands, Faroes, Iceland, Greenland).
-Numerous cruiseferries also serve the passenger shipping traffic of China, India, Australia, New Zealand, USA and Canada.
+Cruise ferry shipping traffic is mainly concentrated in Northern Europe (Baltic Sea and the North Sea), also in the English Channel (between UK and France), Irish Sea, Mediterranean (including between the Italian and French islands, also between Europe and North Africa) and in the North Atlantic (serving Canary Islands, Azores Islands, Faroes, Iceland, Greenland).
+Numerous cruise ferries also serve the passenger shipping traffic of China, India, Australia, New Zealand, USA, and Canada.

-Ferries are extremely popular among holiday travelers and private car owners.
-These ships are among the largest contributors to the vacation tourism growth in Europe, USA and Canada, Asia, Australia and New Zealand.
+Ferries are extremely popular among holiday travellers and private car owners.
+These ships are among the largest contributors to the vacation tourism growth in Europe, USA and Canada, Asia, Australia, and New Zealand.

 Ferry cruise deals

-As cruiseferry vessels, all these ships have cabins (passenger staterooms) that can be booked for overnight stays onboard.
+All cruise ferries have passenger staterooms that can be booked for overnights.
 Most ships offer wheelchair-accessible cabins (for disabled passengers).
-Some ships even have dedicated pet-friendly cabins (for pet owners) and are equipped with kennels (located on garage decks).
+Some even have dedicated "pet-friendly cabins" (for pet owners) and are equipped with kennels (located on garage decks or Sun Deck).

-- Ferry cruise deals could also include land stays (hotel accommodation or campsite chalets).
+- Cruise ferry deals could also include land stays (hotel accommodation or campsite chalets).

 - Baggage allowance is limited to what passengers can pack in their vehicles.

 - Passenger cabins are air-conditioned and fitted with en-suite bathrooms.
-Cabin types include Inside (4-berth, 2-berth) and Outside (2-4-berth).
+Cabin types include Inside (4-berth, 2-berth) and Outside (2-3-4-berth).

 - Many hotels offer free stays for kids under 12.
-Onboard children entertainment programs are often available (usually during peak season) with supervising staff.
-Newest and larger ferries have dedicated kids playrooms, as well as video games rooms for teens. even swimming pool.
+Onboard children entertainment programs are often available (usually during peak season) with dedicated supervising staff.
+Newest and larger ferries have indoor kids playrooms, arcades, video games rooms for teens. even a swimming pool.